Hardness of RNA Folding Problem with Four Symbols: Conclusion

-In this paper we present a hardness result of RNA folding problem with alphabet size 4 and demonstrate a reduction from RNA folding problem to Dyck edit distance problem.
-A few open problems still remain:

-\begin{itemize} \item There are still a few cases where the state-of-art conditional lower bound requires a certain alphabet size to work (e.g. Theorem~\ref{thm-3}, Corollary~\ref{cor-1}, and the hardness result for Dynamic time warping in \cite{BK15}).
-Is it possible to improve them using our technique or other ideas? \item Is it possible to reduce Dyck edit distance problem to RNA folding problem? \item Besides the classic RNA folding problem, several problems in bioinformatics admit similar formulation (see e.g. \cite{ABHL12,FG12}).
-It would be interesting to see whether the technique presented in this paper (and \cite{ABV15,BK15}) can be adapted to give meaningful lower bounds for other problems. \end{itemize}
+In this paper we present a conditional lower bound of RNA folding problem with alphabet size 4, and demonstrate a simple reduction from RNA folding problem to Dyck edit distance problem.
+One open problem that still remains is whether it is possible to reduce Dyck edit distance problem to RNA folding problem (i.e., the reverse of Theorem~\ref{thm-3}).
+The ``standard'' RNA folding problem only finds an optimal pseudoknot-free fold for an RNA sequence; however, the ``real world'' RNA folding includes pseudoknots, and is more complicated.
+There are variants of RNA folding problem that consider pseudoknots; see e.g.,~\cite{FG12} and the citations therein.
+It would be interesting to see whether the techniques presented in this paper and~\cite{ABV15,BK15} can be adapted to provide meaningful lower bounds for these problems.

-{\bf Acknowledgements.} The author would like to thank Seth Pettie for helpful discussions and comments.
+{\bf Acknowledgements.} The author thanks Seth Pettie for helpful discussions and comments.